1TheCrazy/InputSimulatorPro/README.md

   ```
   public void Log(string message)
   ```
-  Logs a message to the console.
+  Logs a message to the console if DoDebugInfo is true.
 </details>

 <details>